The thinking process is the basis of mankind, it’s our thoughts that are at the origin of all our actions. We think first and then act.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Thinking Precedes and Activates Activity, Nobody Knows the Mechanism
+Please use the Social Network links just below to share this information from The Explanation, Thinking Precedes and Activates Activity, Nobody Knows the Mechanism